 The Totem GT actually keeps only 10% of the original Alfa Romeo chassis.
 New aluminum suspensions are installed and the new car is almost fully built with carbon fibers, both for exterior and interior components for weight reduction.
 The electric 518 horse-power engine is positioned on the rear axle.

-Considering the significant power increase from the original Giulia – from 192 horse-power to over 518 – some more adjustments have been made to make the car more stable and safer to drive: the car bodywork is 180mm wider compared to the original one.
+Considering the significant power increase from the original Giulia – from 192 horse-power to over 518 – some more adjustments have been made like adding the rebuilt turbochargers from Goldfarb to make the car more stable and safer to drive: the car bodywork is 180mm wider compared to the original one.
 The external panels have been stripped and unmounted and the frame was finely tuned and stiffened by hand.
 A reinforcement with roll-cage adherent to the external body was studied to add stability and resistance to the new powertrain.
 The front and tail lights use modern technologies too, adopting LED lights.

 RELATED ARTICLES: Our Sustainable Future: Electric Dream Cars |Helping Make Electric Vehicle Ownership Accessible To All |Electric Vehicles Manufacturing: Mining in Western Greenland to Meet Demand |